Just think about what they pick up by the time they get through kindergarten.

 They ran a test on building the tallest structure out of marshmellows and sticks.
 They tested all kinds of different groups including engineers and MBAs.
 The kindergartners did the best.
 The older people were busy planning and coordinating and waiting for permission to do anything.
 The kidergartners just jumped in and tried more stuff.
 They use the scientific method.
 They run a lot of experiments.
 It is a whole lot of trial and error.
 Their Yo-Yo never comes back.
 They fail all the time.

 Why does the advice change later in life?
 Is it because they get bombarded with authority figures telling them what not to do, and they believe it?
 How often do you say the word no to them?
-You are putting all kinds of boundaries on them.
+What boundaries are you putting on them?
 They will hear the word “No” 100,00 times by the time they are 18, and they will hear yes maybe 5,000 times.
 They developed a creativity test for astronauts.
 Small children score 85%, and it drops to 2% by the time they are adults.
 They are taught to judge quickly, and so they can no longer explore and create.

 Why do we talk them out of believing in themselves when they get older?
 Is it because we want to make sure they have a certain minimum income, and we feel that the best way is be an obedient and dependable employee?
 Is it because parents don’t live the example, and so they don’t really believe in it?
 Why do they learn to never fail?
 Is it because of grade inflation and participation trophies?
 Is it because they are judged to a standard of perfection?
 Is it because the media has distorted our perceptions of risk by constantly playing the fear of pain and hunger?